 Because they are only based in LA, there has been many fakes spreading all over legal and illegal states.
 In this post we describe how to identify fakes and where to get legit ones.

-Fake Jungle Boys is being distributed on the black market, selling the packaging online
+Fake Jungle Boys are being distributed on the black market, selling the packaging online

 There are various types of packaging that you can find online on many different websites.
 From E-bay, Amazon, Alibaba and many more websites, Chinese manufacturers sell the packaging for vendors and people on the street to put whatever they want.
 Furthermore, it can be difficult sometimes to tell the difference because of how identical they look.